How to Plan a Motorsport Career (Step-by-Step Guide)

 2. UNDERSTAND THE RACING LADDER

-- Cadet karting (ages 8-12), where most drivers start
+- Bambino and Cadet karting (ages 6-12), where most drivers start.
+Super One Bambino and Cadet, COTF UK Academy.

-- Car racing entry (ages 14-17): Ginetta Juniors, Formula Ford, T-Cars
+- Car racing entry (ages 14-17): Ginetta Junior, MINI Challenge Cooper Trophy or Clubsport, United Formula Ford 1600.

 3. SET A REALISTIC BUDGET